 Growing up, I was notorious for being able to guess exactly what a present was.
 I could shake a box or rustle a bag and immediately figure out what was inside—correctly, to the chagrin of my parents who were always trying to surprise me.

 Then, one year, I was ecstatic to see a huge box on the table with my other birthday presents.
 I shook it, touched it, even put my ear up to the side and listened to it, before declaring that it was the new Harry Potter bedspread I’d been hoping for.
 My parents grinned smugly when I told them my guess.
 But when I opened the gift, there was something different inside—it was an exercise ball so I could practice my gymnastics moves at home.
 The square box totally threw me, and from then on, I realized that I couldn’t always judge a present by its wrapping.

 I’m always looking for funny gift exchange ideas for my parties, and inspired by the wrapping mix up of my youth, I came up with this variation.
 Just as in a regular Yankee gift exchange game, everyone brings an unmarked present.
 But this time, they should purposely try to trick everyone who’ll be trying to pick the perfect present from the pile by wrapping the gift in misleading packaging.

 We’re talking big gifts in small packaging, solid gifts surrounded by little moving pieces that make the box rattle, and soft gifts put in hard boxes so they seem as strong as steel.
 Everyone will be guessing and double-guessing themselves trying to figure out what’s inside.
-Make everyone say what they think they’ve chosen from the pile before they unwrap it, and then get ready to laugh when it turns out their guess is totally off-base.
+Make everyone say what they think they’ve chosen from the gift pile before they unwrap it, and then get ready to laugh when it turns out their guess is totally off-base.

 The Joy of a Yankee Gift Exchange Game